bombasticSlacks/Aspirant/Game/Storage.md

 > A character has 10 general storage holding a great sword (size 4), healers kit (size 2), ammo (size 1), crossbow (size 3).
 If this character has 4 quick access, they could have immediate access to their great sword, or their crossbow + ammo, or their healers kit + ammo.
 ### Camp Storage
 Bigger longer term storage bags, sometimes saddled to horses or other pack animals, perhaps even a wagon.
 Camp storage is accessible at camp, while travelling, or during downtime.
 Usually a party will combine their party storage and all share traveling with it.
+Camp Storage does not benefit from [Specialization](#Specialization).

 ## Specialization
 Some storage will be specialized to be very effective at holding a certain type of thing.
 If you store something that your storage specializes in it counts as half size rounding up.